New Preferred Stock IPOs, June 2017

 Eight new preferred stocks were introduced during June for the consideration of preferred stock investors, the most robust monthly offerings so far this year.

-There are currently 100 high quality preferred stocks selling for an average price of $25.92 (June 30), offering an average coupon of 5.60 percent and a current yield of 5.40 percent.
-And 16 of these high quality issues are selling below their $25 par value, providing an average yield-to-call of 6.04 percent.
-By high quality I mean preferreds offering the characteristics that most risk-averse preferred stock investors favor such as investment grade ratings, cumulative dividends and call protection.
+There are currently 100 high-quality preferred stocks selling for an average price of $25.92 (June 30), offering an average coupon of 5.60 percent and a current yield of 5.40 percent.
+And, 16 of these high-quality issues are selling below their $25 par value, providing an average yield-to-call of 6.04 percent.
+By high quality, I mean preferreds offering the characteristics that most risk-averse preferred stock investors favor such as investment grade ratings, cumulative dividends, and call protection.

 Note that I am using IPO date here, rather than the date on which retail trading started.
 The IPO date is the date that the security’s underwriters purchased the new shares from the issuing company.